jtorgan/jmeter_plugin/readme.txt

 -------------------------------------------
 Build step to analyze: *
 	name of build step with start tests when monitoring will be perform.
 	Note: plugin uses Server Agent(http://jmeter-plugins.org/wiki/PerfMonAgent/) to collect metric values on remote.
 So, agent must be runned at the remote machine before build step begins.

-Remote options:
+Remote options: *
-	host, port  - settings for access to running agent;
+	host *, port * - settings for access to running agent;
 	interval         - in seconds, to collect metrics from agent;
 	clock delay   - if tests will be performed from another machine(non-BuildAgent), set system clock delay between build agent and test machine to sync time of monitoring.

 Monitored parameters, supported by plugin:
 - CPU system/user/all/iowait (all in percent)